 - They have four toes instead of five and one can identify footprints in Botswana’s Wildlife or during the course of a safari to track them.

-- They tear apart their prey as opposed to smothering them and are diurnal species.
+- They tear apart their prey as opposed to smothering them are diurnal species.

 The Ferocious Brown Hyena

-Strandwolf or Parahyaena Brunner is a species of hyena found mainly in Botswana, Namibia, and parts of Zimbabwe.
+Strandwolf or Parahyaena Brunner is a species of hyena found mostly in Botswana, Namibia,

 - This hyperactive and bloodthirsty creature is nocturnal and has the capability of marking scents to track down its prey.